bmerry/bugle/glee/readme.txt

    http://oss.sgi.com/projects/ogl-sample/registry/

+CREDITS

+Thanks to Tristam MacDonald for adding OS-X compatibility.

+Thanks to Martin Büchler (LousyPhreak on the GameDev.net forums) for a huge amount of testing, tweaking, suggestions and advice to get GLee to work properly with Linux.

+Thanks to Daniel Jo (Ostsol on the OpenGL.org forums) for helping to get
+GLEE 2.1 working with the OGLSL extensions (ARB_shader_objects, ARB_vertex_shader and ARB_fragment_shader).

+Thanks to Joel Anderson for his for his D port of GLee 3.0

 WHAT'S NEW IN GLEE 5.0

-Some big changes have been made to GLee since version 4.0:
+Some big changes have been made since version 4.0:

-GLeeGen, the program that generates the code for the GLee library, has been rewritten from the ground up.
+GLeeGen, the program that generates the code for the GLee library, has been rewritten to support parsing of extension specifications.
 As a result, GLee 5.0 and upwards support all extensions for which there is a specification, regardless of that extension's inclusion in glext.h, wglext.h or glxext.h.

-GLee 5.0 has support for experimental extension loading through the GLeeForceLink function.
-This makes it possible to force the linking of extension functions which are not reported by the video driver.
+GLee 5.0 adds support for forced extension loading through the GLeeForceLink function.
+This makes it possible to force the linking of extension functions (or core functions) which are not reported by the video driver.

 GLee now supports lazy loading of extensions, meaning it is no longer necessary to call GLeeInit() at initialisation time.